dudung/butiran2/README.md

-# bx
+# granular system
-simulation of granular particle system
+python package for simulation of granular system